m15a/fnldoc/doc/src/config.md

 - `copyright` - whether to insert copyright information.
 - `license` - whether to insert license information from the module.
 - `toc` - whether to generate table of contents.
-- `out-dir` - pathe where to put documentation files.
+- `out-dir` - path where to put documentation files.
 - `keys` - a table of keys to lookup in modules to obtain additional info:
   - `license-key` -  license information of the module.
   - `description-key` - the description of the module.